HEPA: Mechanism

-HEPA filters are composed of a mat of randomly arranged fibers.
-The fibers are typically composed of polypropylene or fiberglass with diameters between 0.5 and 2.0 micrometers.
-Most of the time, these filters are composed of tangled bundles of fine fibers.
-These fibers create a narrow convoluted pathway through which air passes.
-When the largest particles are passing through this pathway, the bundles of fibers behave like a kitchen sieve which physically blocks the particles from passing through.
-However, when smaller particles pass with the air, as the air twists and turns, the smaller particles cannot keep up with the motion of the air and thus they collide with the fibers.
+HEPA filters are composed of a mat of randomly arranged fibres.
+The fibres are typically composed of polypropylene or fibreglass with diameters between 0.5 and 2.0 micrometres.
+Most of the time, these filters are composed of tangled bundles of fine fibres.
+These fibres create a narrow convoluted pathway through which air passes.
+When the largest particles are passing through this pathway, the bundles of fibres behave like a kitchen sieve which physically blocks the particles from passing through.
+However, when smaller particles pass with the air, as the air twists and turns, the smaller particles cannot keep up with the motion of the air and thus they collide with the fibres.
 The smallest particles have very little inertia and move randomly as a result of collisions with individual air molecules (Brownian motion).
-Because of their movement, they end up crashing into the fibers.
-Key factors affecting its functions are fiber diameter, filter thickness, and face velocity, which is the measured air speed at an inlet or outlet of a heating ventilation and air conditioning (HVAC) system.
+Because of their movement, they end up crashing into the fibres.
+Key factors affecting its functions are fibre diameter, filter thickness, and face velocity, which is the measured air speed at an inlet or outlet of a heating ventilation and air conditioning (HVAC) system.
 Face velocity is measured in m/s and can be calculated as the volume flow rate (m^{3}/s) divided by the face area (m^{2}).
-The air space between HEPA filter fibers is typically much greater than 0.3 μm.
+The air space between HEPA filter fibres is typically much greater than 0.3 μm.
 Unlike sieves or membrane filters, where particles smaller than openings or pores can pass through, HEPA filters are designed to target a range of particle sizes.
-These particles are trapped (they stick to a fiber) through a combination of the following three mechanisms:
+These particles are trapped (they stick to a fibre) through a combination of the following three mechanisms: